TheMrNaab/op25-headunit/readme.md

   - `openbox` for Firefox's GUI

 ### Notes for Ubuntu Server Users
-- Ubuntu Server lacks a graphical interface by default and you must install these apps.
+- Ubuntu Server lacks a graphical interface by default and you must a GUI app to run this app.
 - This is covered in the installation wizard.